pomerium/pomerium/docs/enterprise/concepts.md

 #### Manager

-In addition to the access provided by the Viewer role, the Manager can create, read, update, and delete routes, policies, and certificates in a Namespace (as wel as its children).
+In addition to the access provided by the Viewer role, a Manager can create, read, update, and delete routes, policies, and certificates in a Namespace (as well as its children).
 A Manager may also reference policies and certificates in the parent Namespace.

 #### Admin